 This awesome piece of machinery is the world’s only all-terrain, entirely self-sufficient, mobile veterinary hospital capable of running outreach programmes, training courses, and mobile clinics.
-Basically, it provides veterinary resources in the most remote of locations where they are most needed.
+It allows us to deliver world-class surgical training courses and humane dog population control beyond our clinics in India.

 Designed and built in the UK in 2012, in partnership with our sister charity Mission Rabies, after which, it spent 33 days travelling over 11,000 km to reach Mumbai and begin its epic first mission – eliminate rabies from the Indian state of Goa!

 Ever since, the veterinary team on board has travelled thousands of miles vaccinating thousands of dogs against rabies in India - the world's hotspot for the deadly disease.
 But that's not the truck’s only mission.

 With it, we're determined to deliver world-class veterinary aid to hard-to-reach communities to improve the standard of care animals receive in India - no matter where they're found.
 That's why we join forces with local governments, universities, and private vet practices, to host veterinary courses for Indian vets and vet technicians and improve participants' clinical diagnostic skills, and impart knowledge on rabies control and Animal Birth Control (ABC) surgeries.
 By providing local vets with the essential skills to humanely manage animal populations within their communities, we can reduce overpopulation and eliminate all the suffering that's with it - disease outbreaks, widespread starvation, and mistreatment.